SirRegion/turn-config/machines/dev-workstation/linux-fedora/README.md

 4. Copy the binary file into a directory included in `PATH`.
 For example, `sudo /bin/cp -f jetbrains-toolbox /usr/local/bin`
-5. The previous steps enable you to run *Jetbrains Toolbox* from your terminal by simply typing `jetbrains-toolbox`.
+5. The previous steps enable you to run *Jetbrains Toolbox* from your terminal by simply typing `sudo jetbrains-toolbox`.
-6. After starting toolbox, sign in to your Jetbrains account and downloaded the latest your preferred IDE.
+6. After starting toolbox, sign in to your Jetbrains account and downloaded the latest preferred IDE.
-7. If you want to be able to start your IDEs from the terminal as well, you have to specify a path where the toolbox shall create startup commands.
+7. If you want to be able to start your IDEs from the terminal as well, you have to specify a path where toolbox shall create startup commands.
 (Toolbox Settings -> Tools -> Generate shell scripts)
+    1. Create a `bin` folder in your user's `home` directory and symlink it to `/usr/local/bin`: `mkdir /home/YOURUSERNAME/bin; sudo ln -s /home/YOURUSERNAME/bin /usr/local/bin`
+    2. The folder where toolbox generates your start scripts need to be `/home/YOURUSERNAME/bin`.

 ## Help